owagner/hue2mqtt/README.md

 - mqtt.clientid

   ClientID to use in the MQTT connection.
-Defaults to "hue".
+Defaults to "hue2mqtt".

 - mqtt.topic

   The topic prefix used for publishing and subscribing.
-Defaults to "knx/".
+Defaults to "hue/".

 Dependencies